Capture of the Bahamas (1782): Aftermath

 Gálvez was angered that Cagigal had not followed his orders to abandon the attack, and was also frustrated because the British naval victory at the Battle of the Saintes had forced him to abandon the planned Franco-Spanish invasion of Jamaica.
 Gálvez arranged to have Cagigal arrested for his alleged mistreatment of a British general, John Campbell, following the Siege of Pensacola in 1781.
-Cagigal was imprisoned in Cadiz and his military career was thus ruined.
+Cagigal was imprisoned in Cádiz and his military career was thus ruined.
 One of his associates, Francisco de Miranda, was also charged with a similar offence, which may have motivated his later career as an advocate of independence for Spain's American colonies.
-Miranda later explained Gálvez's actions as stemming from jealousy of Cajigal's success.
+Miranda later explained Gálvez's actions as stemming from jealousy of Cagigal's success.
 Ultimately, it was Gálvez who was to receive credit for the capture of the Bahamas despite the fact he had tried to cancel the project.
 An American Loyalist named Andrew Deveaux set forth to recapture Nassau, which he achieved on 17 April 1783, with only 220 men and 150 muskets to face a force of 600 trained soldiers.
 By this time, however, the Spanish crown had already recognized British sovereignty over the Bahamas in exchange for East Florida under the Treaty of Paris.